 Bali swings have become the most popular attractions since the rice fields were invented.
 Here is your ultimate guide to swings in Bali complete with maps and entry fees.
-Swings have been around forever, but in Bali they have gone to a whole new level and turned into a massive Instagram craze.
+Swings have been around forever, but in Bali they have gone to a whole new level, turning into a massive Instagram craze.
 Who would have thought that a couple of ropes tied between some coconut trees could be so much fun?

 Tegalalang Rice Terrace Swings